guidodizi/shrike/README.md

 [![PyPI version](https://badge.fury.io/py/shrike.svg)](https://badge.fury.io/py/shrike)
 [![license: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](LICENSE)

-Compliant Machine Learning (sometimes also called *eyes-off* Machine Learning) is the practice of training, validating and deploying machine learning models without seeing the underlying private data.
-It is needed by many enterprises to satisfy the strict compliance and privacy guarantees that they provide to their customers.

-The `shrike` library is a set of Python utilities for compliant machine learning, with a special emphasis on running experiments in the [Azure Machine Learning](https://github.com/Azure/azureml-examples) platform (_a.k.a._ Azure ML).
-This library contains three elements, which are:
+The `shrike` library is a set of Python utilities for running experiments in the [Azure Machine Learning](https://github.com/Azure/azureml-examples) platform (_a.k.a._ Azure ML).
+This library contains four elements, which are:

 -  `shrike.compliant_logging`: utilities for compliant logging and exception handling;